The Song Beneath the Waves

 New Caledonia, Coral Sea, South Pacific

-Beneath the shimmering surface, where sunlight slowly fades into the deep blue, a voice rises.
-It is not a speech, not exactly, but something grander, a pattern of sound that travels great distances through the ocean.
+Beneath the shimmering surface, where sunlight slowly fades into the deep blue, a sound rises.
+It is not a voice, not exactly, but something grander, a pattern of sound that travels great distances through the ocean.
 This is the song of the humpback whale, one of the most haunting and mysterious expressions of life on Earth.

 After storms and heavy swell, a brief calm opens, just enough for us to sail out and listen for the humpbacks...